 Every developer or project manager has been in this situation.
-You are just about to finish a feature.
-You have put quite some time and effort into it.
+You are just about to finish a feature and you have put quite some time and effort into it.
 But when the client sees it the first thing they say is: "It looks great, there are just a few things we would like to have changed...".
-They might even argue that these changes are "small".
-This might feel like you are continuously redoing your work
+They might even argue that these changes are "small", This might feel like you are continuously redoing your work

-After this you might feel slightly annoyed.
-You just thought that you were about to be done.
-Now you seem to have been kicked back to the starting point.
+After this you may feel slightly annoyed or down.
+You just thought that you were about to be done, but now you seem to have been kicked back to the starting point.
 You cannot put all the blame on the client, but something went wrong in our communication.

-Now you ask yourself, how did I end up in this situation?
+Now you ask yourself, how did you end up in this situation?
 First we will have to look at why you ended up in this situation and then what we can do about it.

 1 - Why do change requests happen?

 There are many reasons why you could end up in this situation.
-In essence - change requests come from bad communication or no communication at all.
+In essence: change requests come from bad communication or no communication at all.
 The communication could be flawed because of a limitation in time.
-Maybe the key persons on the project are not available for questions.
-The client might be in a different timezone than those who develop the project.
+Maybe the key persons on the project are not available for questions or the client is in a different timezone than those who develop the project or is overall busy.

-On some projects, people are so eager to get started that they forget to plan it.
+On some projects, people are so eager to get started that they forget to make a plan.
 I have seen this multiple times.
 The parties think they have agreed on what should be done.
 But what actually happens is that they leave the meeting room with two different ideas of how the product should be.
-Which leads to confusion if they do not work closely together.
+This leads to confusion if they do not work closely together.

 Remember that communication requires two people.

 Sometimes there are too many levels in the communication chain.
-The client talks to the project manager.
-Who has to talk to the product manager.
-Who asks the delivery manager.
-Who gets this information from the team lead.
-Who has to clear it off with the other developers.
+The client talks to the project manager, who has to talk to the product manager, who asks the delivery manager, who gets this information from the team lead, who has to clear it off with the other developers.
 Some information has got to be lost in this process.
 This is often the case in big companies and it is often easier if the developers talk to the client directly.

 Sometimes we and our clients get lost in technical details.
-We end up with a technical error that we did not or maybe could not have foreseen.
+We end up with a technical error that we did not or could not have foreseen.
 This automatically forces us to make some changes to the product.
 Therefore change request sometimes come from a lack of technical knowledge.
 It is possible to end up in a situation where you have sold something that is almost technically impossible.
 The more experienced the developers and project/product managers are, the smaller the chance is that you will end up in this situation.

 There can also be a lack of communication internally on the development team.
-This could stem from a lack of defined roles.
-Where the team members do not know who is responsible for communicating what.
+This could stem from a lack of defined roles, where the team members do not know who is responsible for communicating what.
 It can also be a cultural problem, where everything is left to the more senior employees or employees are afraid to bring problems into the light.

-It might also be that the client simply got a new idea along the way.
-This is not a bad thing.
-As long as you tell what the consequences are.
-Whether it is delay of the product or more money needed - depending on your contract.
-Clients who bring ideas and are engaged in the development often tend to get the best results.
+An entirely different reason can be that the client simply got a new idea.
+This is not a bad thing, as long as you tell what the consequences are.
+Whether it is a delay of the product or more money needed.
+Clients who bring ideas and are engaged in the development process often get the best results.
 Act positive when they bring ideas to the table.
 I would normally say that you should embrace change, however if you are constantly changing and never delivering, then you need to start focusing on getting something done.

 2 - What can you do to improve communication?

-Now that we have covered some topics about causes for change requests.
+Now that we have covered some topics on causes of change requests and bad communication.
 Let us have a look at some potential solutions:

 2.1 - Have a single voice